 This (licking) is something that dogs often do when they feel unloved or bored.
 Your dog wants to make sure that you are aware of his presence and get your attention back to him.

-If you want to avoid this behavior, it is important that you allocate sufficient time to spend with your Chihuahua so that he will not feel neglected.
+If you want to avoid this behavior, it is important that you allocate sufficient time to spend with your Chihuahua so that he will not feel neglected and to start him on some obedience training program.

 Chihuahuas are very sociable dogs and enjoy being around people and do not want to be left alone for long periods of time.